barchandune/shipt_assignment/Exercise_2/Readme.md

 e.
 Priority : P2

 f.
-Reproducibility rate : 100% for some items example if you select "Deli" but at the same time does not happen when you select others like "Deli counter"
+Reproducibility rate : 100% for some items example if you select "Deli" but at the same time does not happen when you select other items like "Deli counter".